ebrgh12/TODO-Application-/README.md

 The following **additional** features are implemented:

 * [x] List anything else that you can get done to improve the app functionality!
-  * I implemented image capture and store as TODO.
+  * I implemented image capture and store it as TODO.
 ## Video Walkthrough

 Here's a walkthrough of implemented user stories: